-This proposed project would be implemented along the Atlantic coast of the U.S. and Canada and would focus on the Cape Cod-based groundfish gillnet fishery and Newfoundland-based cod and herring gillnet fishery during Phase I. Phase II could involve additional fisheries including trawl, scallop dredge, PLL, and purse seine fisheries.
-Socioeconomic resources of the Atlantic are described in the consolidated FMP (NEFMC, 1985) and recent amendments and this information is incorporated by reference herein.
+Phase I of this proposed project would be implemented offshore of the Atlantic coast of the U.S. and Canada and would focus on the Cape Cod-based groundfish gillnet fishery and Newfoundland-based cod and herring gillnet fishery during Phase I. Phase II could involve additional Northeastern U.S. and Atlantic Canadian fisheries including trawl, scallop dredge, PLL, and purse seine fisheries.
+Socioeconomic resources of the

+Atlantic are described in the consolidated FMP (NEFMC, 1985) and recent amendments and this information is incorporated by reference herein.
 NEFMC (1985) provides a detailed socioeconomic evaluation for several significant ports along the coast of Massachusetts and Maine.